These are some of the projects that the students will do during the camp.

 constants, data types (string, number, boolean and date), arrays, conditional statements, Boolean logic, loops, functions and classes.

-The four pillars of object-oriented programming: abstraction, encapsulation, inheritance and polymorphism will be introduced during the course of the camp.
-Students will also get familiar with .Net integrated development environment called Visual Studio Express 2010.
+We will start looking into the four pillars of object-oriented programming: abstraction, encapsulation, inheritance and polymorphism will be introduced during the course of the camp.
+Students will also get familiar with .Net integrated development environment called Visual Studio Community 2017.
 No previous experience necessary.

 Students will be making Adventure game, Piano player, Song Writer and other games and projects.